knowit-finland-javascript-guild/cdk-with-typescript/README.md

   - Set the `visibilityTimeout` parameter to `30` seconds
 3. Add `AppQueue2` as the second subscriber to `AppTopic`
 4. Run the tests and confirm that they fail.
-5. Fix the tests.
+5. Fix the tests by adding the following:
     - Check that there are two `AWS::SQS::Queue` resources
         - Check that there is at least Queue with property `VisibilityTimeout: 100`
         - Check that there is at least Queue with property `VisibilityTimeout: 30`
-6. Add a new check that there are `2` resources of type `AWS::SNS::Subscription`
+    - Add a new check that there are `2` resources of type `AWS::SNS::Subscription`
-7. Run the tests and confirm that they pass
+6. Run the tests and confirm that they pass

 Well done!